-WPT is a habitat generalist occurring in a wide variety of aquatic habitats with still- or slow-moving water up to about 6,000 feet (ft) elevation; the species is uncommon in high-gradient streams (Jennings and Hayes 1994).
+WPT is a habitat generalist occurring in a wide variety of aquatic habitats with still- or slowmoving water up to about 6,000 feet (ft) elevation; the species is uncommon in high-gradient streams (Jennings and Hayes 1994).
 Adult WPT have been documented traveling long distances from perennial watercourses for both aestivation and nesting, with long range movements to aestivation sites averaging about 820 ft and nesting movements averaging about 295 ft (Rathbun et al. 2002).
 Reese and Welsh (1997) documented WPT away from aquatic habitats for as much as 7 months per year and suggested that terrestrial habitat use was at least in part a response to seasonal high flows.
+Reese (1996) observed that juvenile WPT basked at stream sites with lower flows than adults, and occurred disproportionately at ponds.